brianhuster/live-preview.nvim/README.md

         stop = 'StopPreview', -- Command to stop the live preview.
 Default is 'StopPreview' },
     port = 5500, -- Port to run the live preview server on.
+Default is 5500 browser = "default", -- Browser to open the live preview in.
+Default is 'default', meaning the default browser of your system will be used
-Default is 5500 })
+})
 ```